 The book illustrates Jefferies’ breadth of historical knowledge – particularly the Roman period – and his insights into the intricacies of war.
 Maximin’s poem – ‘Rah!’ or ‘Sunlight’ – embodies Jefferies’ early spiritual aspirations, and the journey narrative affords unique insight into his thought during the early 1870s.

 Rebecca Welshman has written a masterful introduction to the book.

-Maximin will be published by the Richard Jefferies Society on 6 November 2012 in a hardback limited edition of 60 copies at a cost of £20 (200 pages).
+Maximin was published by the Richard Jefferies Society on 6 November 2012 in a hardback limited edition of 60 copies at a cost of £20 (200 pages).

 ISBN: 978-0-9563751-3-1.
 Postage UK: £2.50; overseas by surface mail: £5.00.